jonathanKingston/talk-javascript-infosec-for-the-greater-good/notes.md

 # Why is it hard

 Locking down capabilities of a big site is actually difficult.
-In a larger organisation where many developers are involved in each page it becomes dificult to work out what the site is doing.
+In a larger organisation where many developers are involved in each page it becomes difficult to work out what the site is doing.

 - Lack of role in a company to do that